polluxau/linuxnext-wallpapers/README.md

 https://wallhaven.cc/

-Some of these wallpapers are from a artist i know on x/twitter like paji.
+Some of these wallpapers are from artists i know on x/twitter like paji.

 https://x.com/artpaji